hkatomed/Oguro2025/README.md

 In order to run REFINE and summarize data, commands in 20240918_scREFINE_1.sh and 20240918_scREFINE_2.R were executed.

-For the analysis of degenerated GUCG motifs, commands in 20240918_GUCG_degenerated_1.R were executed.
+For the analysis of motifs, scripts in motifHits were executed.

-To analyze the motif hits per gene basis, commands in CDSlen_scripts were executed.

-For motif distribution analysis, commands in motifDistribution_scripts were executed.
+For motif analysis in sliding window, commands in data_plots were executed.

 For read length analysis, length_start_top50.pl, made by Yuanhui, was used.

-To analyze motif enrichment, scripts in motifHits were executed.